reallyinsane/raml-to-jaxrs-jsr-250-plugin/README.md

 JSR-250 annotations for [raml-for-jax-rs](https://github.com/mulesoft-labs/raml-for-jax-rs)
 =====

-With upcoming [raml-for-jax-rs 3.0.0](https://github.com/mulesoft-labs/raml-for-jax-rs/tree/release/3.0.0) the plugin mechanism to enhance the generation of JAX-RS resources is redesigned.
+With [raml-for-jax-rs 3.0](https://github.com/mulesoft-labs/raml-for-jax-rs/tree/3.0.1) the plugin mechanism to enhance the generation of JAX-RS resources is redesigned.
 This allows to write custom plugins enabling generation of dynamic content for the created JAX-RS resources.
 This project is one of the first using this extension.

 When generating JAX-RS resources these should be secured by using JSR-250 annotations like ```@DenyAll```, ```@PermitAll``` and ```@RolesAllowed```.
 This project provides the plugins for raml-for-jax-rs to enable this feature for RAML files.